ScilifelabDataCentre/Anubis/anubis/documentation/Instructions-for-users.md

 - To create an account in the Anubis system, go to the page [Register a user account](/user/register) and follow the instructions.
-- When a new user account has been enabled, you will recieve an email describing how to set your password.
+- When a new user account has been enabled, you will receive an email describing how to set your password.
 - Once you have an enabled account with the password set, you may create a proposal from an open call.